Search This Blog

 Waukegan's "new" public library is located on County Street, near the county courthouse.
 The Carnegie Library still stands on Sheridan Road, and there is much debate over what function the building can serve.

-One of America’s greatest living writers, and Waukegan native, Ray Bradbury (1920- ), discovered books and a love of reading at Waukegan's Carnegie Library, benefiting from Andrew Carnegie's belief that “the man who dies rich, dies disgraced.”
+One of America’s greatest writers and Waukegan native, Ray Bradbury (1920-2012), discovered books and a love of reading at Waukegan's Carnegie Library.
+Bradbury was one of thousands who benefitted from Andrew Carnegie's belief that “the man who dies rich, dies disgraced.”

 No comments: